Today we’re doing another “Pro Series” review, and this time we’re going to take an in-depth look at the Casio PX-560.

-Right now, there’s a pretty attractive deal available on Amazon, where you can get a bundle with the CS-67 stand + 3-pedal unit + bench for only $100 extra.
+Right now, there’s a very attractive deal available on Amazon, where you can get a bundle with the CS-67 stand + 3-pedal unit + bench for not much extra.

 Since the PX-560 is a very popular choice for gigging musicians I thought it would be a good idea to list some of the keyboard bags I recommend for this keyboard.